Active Violence, Active Shooter & Hostage Situations

 How one responds at an active shooter situation will be determined by the specific circumstances of the encounter.
 If you find yourself involved in an active shooter situation, try to remain calm and use the following guidelines as a strategy for survival.

-Should you find yourself in an active shooter situation, think OUT!
+If you ever find yourself in an active violence/active shooter situation, the simplest thing to remember is Run, Hide, Fight!

 Nationally, active shooter situations do not occur often on college campuses, but we know all too well that the possibility exists and it is important to know how to respond.
 When an emergency happens, it's natural for people to panic, and to avoid panicking we have to have some sort of a plan.
 Use this information and review the video so that you can develop your plan.